olga-f/JSPrep/README.md

 This project includes these forms of Testing:

 * **Static Analysis**: catch typos and type errors as you write the code.

 [ESLint](https://eslint.org/) statically analyzes your code to quickly find problems.
 [Prettier](https://prettier.io/) enforces a consistent code style.
 This project use [TypeScript](https://www.typescriptlang.org/).
 By understanding JavaScript, TypeScript saves you time catching errors and providing fixes before you run code.

 * **Unit**: verify that individual, isolated parts work as expected.
+* **Integration**: verify that several units work together in harmony.

 This application  use JavaScript Testing Framework - [Jest](https://jestjs.io/) with [React Testing Library](https://testing-library.com/docs/react-testing-library/intro).
-Tests live in the `tests` folder next to the file they are testing.
+Tests live in the `tests` folder, when is possible, next to the file they are testing.
-* **Integration**: verify that several units work together in harmony.
-Tools for this include the Jest and React Testing Library.
 Jest also collect code coverage information.
-Jest integration tests are written in almost the same way as unit tests, but they all live in the `/tests` root folder.

 * **End-to-end**: a helper robot that behaves like a user to click around the app and verify that it functions correctly.
 Sometimes called "functional testing" or e2e.

 These tests are written with [cypress](https://www.cypress.io/) and [Cypress Testing Library](https://testing-library.com/docs/cypress-testing-library/intro/).
 End-to-end tests live in the `cypress/e2e` folder.
 Use `npm run test:e2e:dev` commands to open and add more tests if you want.

-To run all of these tests, please use the following command:
+> Note.
+Change your "baseUrl" in `cypress.json` to `http://localhost:3000` for local testing.

+Please, use the following command to run static, unit, and integration tests:

 ```
 npm run validate